-ANSO/ENVS 350 Political Histories of Western Environment This course explores a partial (Western) history of how humans have understood themselves in relation to nature.
+ANSO/ENVS 350 Political Histories of Western Environmental Thought This course explores a partial (Western) history of how humans have understood themselves in relation to nature.
 To do so, this course relies on a landmark text in the field along with a series of primary texts, tracing the continuities and ruptures in thought during different historical periods have engaged with the idea of nature and the place of the human within it.
-Although, the course relies mostly on a broadly defined Western thought tradition in this course but students are encouraged to undertake research on other traditions and bring those into the classroom.
-The readings for this course are organized temporally, starting with the oldest.Prerequisite: One 200-level ANSO course
+Although, the course relies mostly on a broadly defined Western thought tradition in this course but students are encouraged to undertake research on other traditions and bring those into the classroom.Prerequisite: One 200-level ANSO course